topxeq/gox/README.md

 First, since Gox is based on Anko and written by Golang, most of the core libraries of Golang will be available.
 So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/), [here](https://pkg.go.dev/) or [here](http://docscn.studygolang.com/)).
 In addition, you can browse Anko's, Goja's, Govcl's and Giu's documents.

-The default Golang packages available(could imported in Gox code) include: bytes, encoding/json, errors, flag, fmt, io, io.ioutil, log, math, math/big, math/rand, net, net/http, net/http/cookiejar, net/url, os, os/exec, os/signal, path, path/filepath, regexp, runtime, sort, strconv, strings, sync, time.
+The default Golang packages available(could imported in Gox code) include: bytes, encoding/json, errors, flag, fmt, image, image/color, image/draw, image/jpg, image/png, io, io.ioutil, log, math, math/big, math/rand, net, net/http, net/http/cookiejar, net/url, os, os/exec, os/signal, path, path/filepath, regexp, runtime, sort, strconv, strings, sync, time.

 Library tk (github.com/topxeq/tk) is the most frequently used package in Gox, the documents are [here](https://godoc.org/github.com/topxeq/tk) or [here](https://pkg.go.dev/github.com/topxeq/tk).